TheShubham99/HearMeOut/README.md

 Use yarn of npm.

 run `yarn` or `npm install` in the react-src directory.
-Create a Nimbella acount and then a nim Project by following this helpful [tutorial](https://apigcp.nimbella.io/downloads/nim/nim.html).
+Create a Nimbella acount and then a nim Project.

 ---